daffainfo/ctf-writeup/SpringForwardCTF 2023/Say Cheese!/README.md

 > nicc{MakeWord1_MakeWord2_ModelWord1_ModelWord2}

 ## About the Challenge
-We have been given a photo and we need to get the flag from the photo (You can download the photo [here](Selfie.jpg))
+We were given a photo and we need to get the flag from the photo (You can download the photo [here](Selfie.jpg))

 ## How to Solve?
 Use tools like `exifdata` to check the metadata of the file